 The sunwise direction would have been an important element to the ritual, being the direction of increase and good fortune.
 The menstruum Campbell mentions would not have been menstrual blood as the term might imply, but was either water that had been in contact with gold or silver, or else had been mixed with spittle – hence the term ’spittle wisp’.
 The person making the water could either spit in the water, or pass the water from a container and into the bottle that was going to be used for sprinkling it via the mouth.22

-Given the liminal nature of Hogmanay, New Years’ Eve, it is perhaps no surprise that saining formed an important part of the festivities since Otherworld beings were believed to roam freely at night.
-As one year shifted and blurred into the next, so did the boundaries between this world and the Otherworld, and so the dangers inherent with this state needed to be addressed.
-McNeill records a saining ritual known as the Juniper and Water Rite, the detail of which deserves to be quoted in full:
+Given the liminal nature of Hogmanay (New Years’ Eve), it is perhaps no surprise that saining has always formed an important part of the festivities since Otherworld beings are believed to roam freely at night on such occasions.
+As one year shifts and blurs into the next, so do the boundaries between this world and the Otherworld, and so the dangers inherent with this state need to be addressed.
+McNeill records a saining ritual known as the Juniper and Water Rite, the details of which deserves to be quoted in full:

 “After sunset on Hogmanay, bands of young men carrying axes and ropes set off to the hill whence they returned with loads of juniper.
 This was ranged round the fire to dry over night.
 A member of the household was also sent to draw a pitcher of ‘magic water’ from the ‘dead and living’ stream.
 Early next morning the household assembled, and each member took a draught of the water.
 The head of the house and his assistants then went from room to room, sprinkling the rest of the water on the beds and on any remaining occupants.